A growing collection to ponder – in no particular order…

 Sin makes you stupid – Greg Laurie

-I foresee a time when every sincere Christian will be compelled to openly confess and freely declare their faith. — Paul Schneider (1937, first martyr of the Nazi)
+I foresee a time when every sincere Christian will be compelled to openly confess and freely declare their faith. — Paul Schneider (1937, first martyr of the Nazis)

 You cannot do a kindness too soon, for you never know how soon it will be too late. — Ralph Waldo Emerson